FarronF/limerick-council-meetings/meetings/2020/01/27-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 25th November 2019.md

 Homelessness.
 The delivery of these targets is supported by Operations and

 Customer Services.
-There is no current plan to change the Organisational Structure.--- 19
+There is no current plan to change the Organisational Structure.
+---
+19

 Suspension of Standing Orders: It was noted that the time was approaching 5.30pm and on